What Everton ruling means for the Premier League, Man City and Chelsea

 There may end being a huge irony to that.

 This potential explosion of off-field examinations and litigations is increasingly seen as the inevitable consequence of an era when the Premier League was just too laissez-faire in regulation.
+That stood in strong contrast to the English Football League, who have had a series of such issues.
 The view of many competition insiders is that the old Richard Scudamore regime didn’t look seriously enough for breaches as they didn’t want to damage the Premier League brand.

 What it potentially did, however, was create conditions that could end up harming the brand more than anything.